B-A-IntelliBots/Autonomous-3D-Mapping/README.md

 ### 1. Setting the Discetized Path:
 Since the control algorithm is designed for a stabilization task—that is, guiding the robot from its initial position to a target location—the first step in our project should be to define a discretized path through the relevant environment.
 ### 2. Navigating through the environment:
 This step focuses on navigating the robot through the environment to capture images of surrounding objects.
-The process is carried out using the control scheme described in https://DSFCHIMERJDS.com.
+The process is carried out using the control scheme described in the following repo "https://github.com/B-A-IntelliBots/AI-optimized-LQR-Lyapunov-Control-System".
+### 3. 3D reconstrution: